 I realize that no matter how much he may get on my nerves, I’m raising a decent child.
 Mr. Houseful is showing exactly what goes into becoming a great addition to society.
 I LOVE the ode to old-time ways of dressing.
 It makes me happy.

 There are so many more great examples of young black men than what is being portrayed on television, or in the newspapers.
 The representation is so small, yet so much bigger than what we are allowed to see.
 I want people to see my great example of black youth NOW.
 I don’t want those who know him now, to have to give accolades the next time someone thinks that the lives of black youth are not worth anything.
 It could easily happen and that scares me.

 My prayer is and has always been that I get to get old enough to see all of my children happy in their lives and older as well.
 I want them to LIVE on purpose.
-Be those activists and educators that this country so desperately need.
-I want them to be the artists and government to.
+Be those activists and educators that this country so desperately needs.
+I want them to be the artists and the government too.